tlh45342/flask-example1/README.md

 To create a service entry cd /etc/systemd/system Create a file that looks something like is found in the following block.
-As much as I hate assumptions - you will need to edit this for your environment
+As much as I hate assumptions - you will need to edit this for your environment.

 ```bash
 [Unit]